Frequently Asked Questions

 Mobile Clinics: Volunteers have the opportunity to work closely with and learn from our medical professionals, community leaders, and MEDLIFE staff.
 All MEDLIFE doctors are instructed to give our volunteers an educational, hands-on experience while they’re volunteering their time at our clinics.

-- Community Development: Infrastructure projects and development workshops give volunteers a chance to work alongside community members on a development project.
-Working side-by-side with local residents provides a way for volunteers to forge relationships with community members outside of the clinic setting.
+- Community Development: Infrastructure projects give volunteers a chance to work alongside community members and connect with them outside of the clinic setting.

 - MEDLIFE Student Chapters: MEDLIFE is an organization that relies heavily upon the contributions of our Chapters.
 A university or high school group provides a forum in which students who share the goal of spreading the Movement can meet to discuss global health topics, socialize, and plan for Service Learning Trips and fundraising events.